Book Illustration (Online Short Course)

 Join Book Illustration and hone your drawing skills - helping you to develop your own visual language.
 Gain an understanding of how you could develop your abilities as an illustrator and what is required in order to show a portfolio to a publisher.

 You will explore materials, gain confidence in character development, layout and composition and understand the relationship between illustration and text.
-A visit from a practising illustrator will give you inspiration and insight into the current children’s book market and talk about how to approach an agent or publisher.
+A talk from a practising illustrator will give you inspiration and insight into the current children’s book market.

 A short demonstration on digital processes will introduce you to the possibilities of incorporating new working methods to your illustration practice.
 Throughout the course you’ll enjoy valuable one-on-one tuition as well as group feedback.